garylirocks/quickrefs/datadog.markdown

   - some spans are indexed by itself, not in a full trace
   - some spans are indexed because it is in the same trace with an indexed span

+### Custom spans

+- Automatically-generated spans provide high-level overview
+  - In Python, done by importing the `ddtrace` library, and run the app with `ddtrace-run`
+- Use custom spans to target specific functions or blocks of code
+  - In Python, could be done with decorator `@tracer.wrap(name='span-name', service="my-service", resource='resource-name')`
+- Could attach custom tags to custom spans
+  - In Python, use `tracer.current_span().set_tag('tag_key', 'tag_value')`
+  - They show up as span attributes (used to be called tags ?) in Datadog APM
+  - Could create facets (distinctive) or measures (quantitative) on custom tags

 ### Trace metrics

 - Metrics: